gpieffet/hello-world/git.md

 ### Managing branches
-$ git checkout -b branch1	# create a new branch and switch to it (a branch is just a pointer to a commit)
+$ git branch branch1		# create a new branch (a branch is just a pointer to a commit)
+$ git checkout -b branch1	# create a new branch and switch to it
 $ git checkout master		# go back to the master
 $ git checkout branch1	# go back to branch1
 $ git branch -d branch1	# delete the branch